Acerola

-Organic Acerola Juice from Rabenhorst is an enjoyable multi-fruit juice made from apples, acerolars, oranges and mangos.
-Enjoy the full aroma of carefully selected juicy apples, sun-ripened oranges and exotic mangoes.
+Organic acerola juice from Rabenhorst is an enjoyable multi-fruit juice made from apples, acerolas, oranges and mangos.
+Enjoy the full aroma of carefully selected juicy apples, sun-ripened oranges and exotic mangos.

-With the natural vitamin C from the acerola cherry, you can easily treat yourself.
-Among other things, vitamin contributes to a normal function of the immune system as well as to the reduction of tiredness and fatigue.
+You can easily treat yourself with the natural vitamin C from the acerola cherry.
+Among other things, vitamin C contributes to a normal function of the immune system as well as to the reduction of tiredness and fatigue.

 Energy: | 202KJ (48kcal) |